Hofburg, Innsbruck: History

 The east wing was redesigned to accommodate the newly founded Noblewomen's Collegiate Foundation.
 New ceilings were installed, court building director Constantin Johann Walter was named creative planner, and in 1767 Maria Theresa placed her court architect Nikolaus Pacassi—responsible for converting Schönbrunn Palace into a residential palace in Rococo style—in charge of the design and appearance of the main façade on Rennweg.
 After the roof framework was modified in 1774, the Giants' Hall ceiling fresco was executed by Franz Anton Maulbertsch, the master of Austrian Rococo, between 1775 and 1776.
 The result of this extended renovation project under Maria Theresa is the Hofburg we see today.

-During the Napoleonic Wars, after the Habsburgs ceded Tyrol to Napoleon's Bavarian allies in 1805, the Hofburg became a residence of Bavarian King Maximilian I Joseph (1756–1825).
-In 1809, the South Tyrolean innkeeper Andreas Hofer led an uprising against the occupying Bavarian administration, and following the successful third battle of Bergisel on 13 August 1809, Hofer moved into the Hofburg for two months, serving as the leader of Tyrol.
+During the Napoleonic Wars, after the Habsburgs ceded Tyrol to Napoleon's Bavarian allies in 1805, the Hofburg became a residence of King Maximilian I Joseph of Bavaria (1756–1825).
+In 1809, the South Tyrolean innkeeper Andreas Hofer led an uprising against the occupying Bavarian administration, and following the successful Third Battle of Bergisel on 13 August 1809, Hofer moved into the Hofburg for two months, serving as the leader of Tyrol.
 After the Congress of Vienna, Tyrol was returned to Austria.
 In 1858, the last major reorganisation of the imperial apartments took place following the model of Schönbrunn Palace.
 Vienna court sculptor August La Vigne was commissioned to design the residential area in the Rococo style.
 Many of the furnishing added at that time are still in the imperial rooms today.

 During the course of his long reign, Emperor Franz Joseph stayed at the Hofburg in Innsbruck on numerous occasions.
 Empress Elisabeth of Austria, however, stayed overnight at the Hofburg only once, on 14–15 October 1871.
 Other Habsburg archdukes, Franz Josef's uncle Ferdinand Karl (1818–1874), cousin Eugen (1863–1954), and nephew Heinrich Ferdinand (1878–1969) stayed for longer periods of time at the Hofburg imperial apartments during the late nineteenth and early twentieth century.